justinjiajia/cloud_security/labs/lab_7_new.md

    <img width="500" src="https://github.com/user-attachments/assets/8839b3cc-7132-414a-91f7-dc7a5577d052" />

-2. Choose the *awsconfig_lambda_security_group* link in the *Functions* list.
+2. Choose the *evaluate_remediate_security_group* link in the *Functions* list.
 This is the Lambda Function created by the CloudFormation stack in task 1.

    <img width="700" src="https://github.com/user-attachments/assets/0565218c-baed-4711-8acd-cb38c0bca284" />

    **Important: Keep the browser tab open**.
-You'll return to this page for copying the Lambda function ARN and exploring its code.
+You will return to this page later to copy the Lambda function ARN and review its code.

-3. Create a new AWS Config rule that will invoke the Lambda Function whenever monitored Amazon EC2 security groups are modified.
+3. Create a new AWS Config rule that will invoke the Lambda function whenever monitored Amazon EC2 security groups are modified.

 - Switch over to the AWS Config console.
 - In the navigation pane, choose *Rules* (not *Rules* under *Aggregator*).